 Our mission is to save the Baltic Sea and its heritage for future generations.
 We implement concrete Baltic Sea protection measures that bring results, and ensure that the stories of the sea are passed on to future generations.
 We at the Foundation share a love for the sea, and a strong belief that nothing is impossible.

 Our work is guided by measurable results and impact.
 We are independent: what benefits the Baltic Sea is the one and only goal that steers our operations.

 We safeguard the heritage of the Baltic Sea, and protect its future

-The objective of the Foundation’s Clean Baltic Sea projects is to improve the status of the Baltic Sea with concrete measures that reduce the nutrient load and environmental risks faced by the sea.
-During the past more than ten years, the John Nurminen Foundation has launched over 30 Clean Baltic Sea projects, of which 20 have been completed.
-Through treating the wastewaters of St. Petersburg and reducing the discharges from the fertilizer factory by the river Luga alone, the annual eutrophicating phosphorus load of the Gulf of Finland has been successfully reduced by as much as 75%.
-In terms of environmental impact, the Foundation’s St. Petersburg project is one of the most significant water protection projects ever carried out in the Baltic Sea.
+We have launched more than 30 Clean Baltic Sea projects, of which 21 have been finalized.
+The projects reduce the nutrient load and environmental risks faced by the sea.
+Through treating the wastewaters of St. Petersburg and reducing the discharges from the fertilizer factory by the river Luga alone, the annual eutrophicating phosphorus load of the Gulf of Finland has been successfully reduced, jointly with other stakeholders, by as much as 75%.

 The Foundation has also received awards for its work as a disseminator of information, and a producer of marine cultural content.
 We have published around 40 books that tell the stories of the sea; organised various exhibitions and events; and created, in cooperation with maritime museums, a veritable treasure trove of maritime culture, i.e. the Loki online service.